IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-01/README.md

 bash ~/cloud-native-starter/reactive/os4-scripts/deploy-example.sh
 ```

-The deployment takes approximately `10 minutes` and the script shows the links to the Services and Web-App at the end of the execution.
+> The deployment takes approximately `10 minutes`.

+The script console output shows links to the Microservices and the Web-App at the end of the execution.

-The 35 sec YouTube video shows the execution of the script and the test of the application.
+The following `35 sec` YouTube video shows a example execution of the script and the test of the application.

 [![](https://img.youtube.com/vi/RYGCrsR37Go/0.jpg)](https://www.youtube.com/watch?v=RYGCrsR37Go "Click play on youtube")